2016 Los Angeles Rams season: Week 13: at New England Patriots

 The Rams offered little resistance on the road against the eventual Super Bowl champions, which held visiting Los Angeles to just 162 yards in total offense.
 Jared Goff completed 14 of 32 passes for 161 yards, was intercepted twice and sacked four times.
 Much of that yardage came after the two-minute warning in the fourth quarter, when Goff connected with Kenny Britt for a 66-yard pass play.
 Two plays later, Goff and Britt connected again for a 1-yard touchdown.
 Alec Ogletree had 14 tackles to lead the Rams defense.
+With the loss, the Rams fell to 4-8 and finished 1-3 against the AFC East.